codephillip/adidastest-docs-repo/docs/index.rst

 #.
 MongoDB: Used for storage of temporary and less consistent data
 #.
 PostgresDB: Used for storage of more permanent and consistent data
 #.
 NPM CommonLibrary: Used to share commonly reused components between services
+#.
+Ingress-Nginx: Routes incoming traffic to the services/pods
 #. reStructuredText(rst): Used to write the docs
 #.
 Markdown: Used to write short docs in the README.md
 #.
 Django: Used to create web microservice(only authentication service)
 #.
 Django Rest Framework: Used to create REST api endpoints in Django
 #.
 Python3: Used to implement the programming logic in Django microservices
 #.
 GCP: Used to build and run the k8s production app
+#.
+Github actions.
+Used these to create the CI/CD pipeline which tests, builds and deploys to production
+#.
+Travis.
+Used it run tests
+#.
+Codecov.
+Used it to check the coverage and provide a report

 Github repos